NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
+    - [ ] when starting browser let user decide for memory sessions o persistent storage (and support the blog author)
     - [x] Create a two browser e2e tests with two browsers
         - [x] create a blog and two posts
         - [x] open a second browser with that /#/orbitdb/address in the url wait for replication